 Another popular and most demanded cookware’s in the market is Ceramic Coated Cookware.
 These provide the extensive features of non-sticky, non-scratch, dishwasher safe, oven safe, multipurpose, extreme toughness, sturdy handles, and many other benefits.

 This ceramic layer doesn’t only serve as a middle layer between food and copper but also acts as a non-stick surface.
 Your food doesn’t get stuck into the pans and pots even if it’s burned.
 The pans and pots with ceramic layers are easy to wash.

 Moreover, avoid using metallic spoons or stirrers in the pots.
-As this may peel off the ceramic coating.
+This may peel off the Ceramic Coating.
 Wash it carefully and follow the instructions to lasts its long.